-* Conservatives outline spending reductions, deny cuts in services
+* Conservatives outline spending reductions, deny cuts in

 * Spending seen as key electoral weakness for PM Rudd

 * Rudd predicts Labor comeback in campaign's final stages

 opposition, heavily favoured in next month's election, outlined